vectorgrp/XCPlite/examples/no_a2l_demo/README.md

 - Make sure the event trigger location and the variable location have the same CFA (have not seen any violations yet)
 - Heap measurement variables
-    The A2L creator can not handle heap variables yet Needs to detect trg__AASD or trg__AASDD type and analyze the argument type of DaqTriggerEvent(), pointer to type
+    The A2L creator can not handle heap variables yet Needs to detect trg__AAS or trg__AASD type and analyze the argument type of DaqTriggerEvent(), pointer to type
 - Thread local variables
     The A2L creator can not handle thread local variables yet The DAQ capture method does not work for TLS, need a ApplXcpGetTlsBaseAddress() function, maybe introduce AAST type